 Guillermo was one of the first patients to receive this innovative treatment.
 His case has led to clinical trials and FDA approval of a new avenue for therapy that has led to better outcomes for many heart attack patients around the world.

 And what's next for Guillermo?
 He's running again and has come from Florida back to visit his friends at Tufts Medical Center often.
-He looks forward to his next visit, with one goal in mind - getting Dr. Kapur ready to run side-by-side with him in the 2019 Boston Marathon.
+He looks forward to his next visit, with one goal in mind - getting Dr. Kapur ready to run side-by-side with him in a Boston Marathon.